Populations at Risk

-While the government of the Philippines has sovereign authority to maintain law and order within their borders, including by punishing those who deal in illegal drugs and commit acts of terrorism, it is obligated to do so with respect to international human rights law (IHRL).
+While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs and commit acts of terrorism, it is obligated to do so with respect to international human rights law (IHRL).
 Under the current government, Filipinos are at growing risk of extrajudicial killings that may amount to crimes against humanity.
 By openly calling upon armed vigilantes to join the "war on drugs," President Duterte has actively promoted an atmosphere of impunity.

 The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos, including those accused of drug offenses.

 National authorities in the Philippines must restore the rule of law and immediately halt widespread extrajudicial killings.
 The government should investigate all vigilante killings and hold perpetrators accountable.

-Last Updated: 14 April 2017
+Last Updated: 15 June 2017